Quantum Curriculum Learning: Method

+where $d=2^Q$ denotes the dimension of the Hilbert space.
+The HS distance here depends solely on the design of the target unitaries for the auxiliary tasks and the main task, and is independent of the trainable ansatz $U_{\textup{HEA}}(\boldsymbol{\theta})$.
+Thus, it offers insight into which auxiliary task is most similar to the main task by comparing the distances $\Delta_{M,1}, \Delta_{M,2}, \ldots, \Delta_{M,M-1}$.
+As shown in Fig.~\ref{fig:curr:game}(a), the HS distances at auxiliary tasks $\mathcal{T}_8$ and $\mathcal{T}_{19}$ are approximately 0.6, which are considerably smaller than those at other auxiliary tasks (approximately 1.0).
+As the HS distance cannot be computed in advance, we rely on the curriculum weight to guide the design of the curriculum.

-Figure~\ref{fig:curr:game}(a) depicts the average HS distance over 100 trials of $\bbta_l$ and $V^{(l)}_{\textrm{fixed}}$ between the target unitary of each auxiliary task $\cT_m$ (with $L_m$ layers) and the main task $\cT_M$.
-We also plot the curriculum weight $c_{M,m}$ in Fig.~\ref{fig:curr:game}(a) calculated in Eq.~\eqref{eqn:curr:weight}.
-Here, we consider the unitary $V_{XY}$ learning with $Q=4$ qubits via the hardware efficient ansatz $U_{\textrm{HEA}}(\bth)$ ~\cite{barkoutsos:2018:twolocal,supp} and use $N=20$ Haar random states for input data $\bx_i^{(m)}$ in each task $\cT_m$.
+We plot the curriculum weight $c_{M,m}$ in Fig.~\ref{fig:curr:game}(a) calculated in Eq.~\eqref{eqn:curr:weight} with the basis functions form in Eq.~\eqref{eqn:basis:trace}.
+Here, we use $N=20$ Haar random states for input data $\bx_i^{(m)}$ in each task $\cT_m$.
 As depicted in Fig.~\ref{fig:curr:game}(a), $c_{M,m}$ can capture the similarity between two tasks, as higher weights imply smaller HS distances.